Human potential movement: Roots

 The HPM has much in common with humanistic psychology in that Abraham Maslow's theory of self-actualization strongly influenced its development.
-The Institutes for the Achievement of Human Potential, founded in 1955 by Glenn Doman and Carl Delacato, was an early precursor to and influence on the Human Potential Movement, as is exemplified in Doman's assertion that "Every child born has, at the moment of birth, a greater potential intelligence than Leonardo da Vinci ever used."
+The Institutes for the Achievement of Human Potential, founded in 1955 by Glenn Doman and Carl Delacato, was an early precursor to and influence on the human potential movement, as is exemplified in Doman's assertion that "Every child born has, at the moment of birth, a greater potential intelligence than Leonardo da Vinci ever used."

 In the middle of the 1960s, George Leonard did research across the United States on the subject of human potential for the magazine Look.
-In his research, he interviewed 37 psychiatrists, brain researchers, and philosophers on the subject of human potential.
-He found that "Not one of them said we were using more than 10% of our capacity", a common misconception which has since been proven false.
+In his research, he interviewed 37 psychiatrists, brain researchers, and philosophers about human potential.
+He found that "Not one of them said we were using more than 10% of our capacity", A common misconception which has since been proven false.

-During the course of his research, Leonard met Michael Murphy, a co-founder of the nascent Esalen Institute (established in 1962) that at the time was running educational programs for adults on the topic of "human potentialities".
+During the course of his research, Leonard met Michael Murphy, a co-founder of the nascent Esalen Institute (established in 1962) that, at the time, was running educational programs for adults on the topic of "human potentialities".
 Leonard and Murphy became close friends and together "put forth the idea that there should be a human potential movement".

 Social influence

 HPM was regarded by some as being related to psychedelic culture such as hippies and the Summer of Love.
-According to author Andrew Grant Jackson, George Harrison's adoption of Hindu philosophy and Indian instrumentation in his songs with the Beatles in the mid 1960s, together with the band's highly publicised study of Transcendental Meditation, "truly kick-started" the Human Potential Movement.
+According to author Andrew Grant Jackson, George Harrison's adoption of Hindu philosophy and Indian instrumentation in his songs with the Beatles in the mid-1960s, together with the band's highly publicised study of Transcendental Meditation, "truly kick-started" the human potential movement.

 As Elizabeth Puttick writes in the Encyclopedia of New Religions:

-The human potential movement (HPM) originated in the 1960s as a counter-cultural rebellion against mainstream psychology and organised religion.
+The human potential movement (HPM) originated in the 1960s as a counter-cultural rebellion against mainstream psychology and organized religion.
 It is not in itself a religion, new or otherwise, but a psychological philosophy and framework, including a set of values that have made it one of the most significant and influential forces in modern Western society.